Skip to main content

 Working Wales

-However, it is worth noting that the offer of support to unemployed young people and adults to make successful and positive transitions into suitable opportunities means that Careers Wales continues to deliver a seamless, all-age careers service for the people of Wales, from primary school to adulthood.
+The Working Wales service is an integral part of the Careers Wales offer.
+It is subject to a separate agreement with the Welsh Government and is therefore not covered in this Operational Plan.
+However, it is worth noting that the offer of support to unemployed young people and adults to make successful and positive transitions into suitable opportunities means that Careers Wales continues to deliver a seamless, all-age careers service for the people of Wales, from school to adulthood.

 Show more